 Enjoy our new labyrinth as a tool for bringing about positive change in your life; connect with nature, with yourself and others, assisted by skilful facilitators in the beautiful setting of The Hollies Centre for Sustainability.
 Explore how rhythms in nature affect us and how we can benefit by living in tune with them.
 When we interact consciously with other beings in nature, they respond to us.
 The magic occurs when we notice and engage.

 Fri 22 March – Spring Equinox (5 – 8 pm) Come for an evening of celebrating balance – in yourself, in your family and globally at a time when day and night are equally long everywhere on planet Earth.
 A light seasonal supper will be served on arrival.
-A short talk and sharing round will create the focus for the labyrinth walk. + inspirational live harp music 25 € pp limited to 30 participants Bealtaine Sat 4th May the beginning of summer in the Celtic calendar 6-10 pm Fire ceremony at The Hollies Labyrinth and more.
-Irish and International circle dances
+A short talk and sharing round will create the focus for the labyrinth walk. + inspirational live harp music 25 € pp limited to 30 participants Bealtaine Sat 4th May the beginning of summer in the Celtic calendar 6-10 pm Walking meditation, food foraging and fire ceremony at The Hollies Labyrinth.

 More opportunities for walking our labyrinth will be offered for: